databendlabs/databend-docs/docs/en/tutorials/load/automating_json_log_loading_with_vector.md

 - **AWS CLI**: Ensure that the [AWS CLI](https://aws.amazon.com/cli/) is installed and configured with the necessary permissions to access your S3 bucket.
 - **Docker**: Ensure that [Docker](https://www.docker.com/) is installed on your local machine, as it will be used to set up Vector.

-## Step 1: Create Target Folder in S3 Bucket
+## Step 1: Create a Target Folder in S3 Bucket

 To store the logs collected by Vector, create a folder named logs in your S3 bucket.
 In this tutorial, we use `s3://databend-doc/logs/` as the target location.